Philippus229/ScratchyBoy/README.md

 # ScratchyBoy
-Python script for converting Scratch 3 projects to Scratch 2 I wrote in a few hours (don't expect it to be good)
+Python script for porting Scratch 3 projects to Scratch 2 I wrote in a few hours (don't expect it to be good)

 ## Usage
 Run the script and select a sb3 file (Scratch 3 Project)